23-01-2020 | | By Gary Elinoff

 Electricity flowing through rails generates the magnetic field, B, as illustrated in blue.
 The net magnetic field generated is perpendicular to the plane of the page.

-As described by Lorentz’s law, the current through the projectile reacts with the magnetic field in the rails, creating Force F.
+As Lorentz’s law describes, the current through the projectile reacts with the magnetic field in the rails, creating Force F.

-The illustration on the lower right of the picture illustrates what’s called the right-hand-rule.
-It demonstrates the way the force will manifest itself – with current flowing across the rail, and a magnetic field perpendicular to the rail’s plane, the projectile is forced outward along the rails, in a direction away from the current source.
-If this all looks familiar, it should, because these principals are quite similar to the way some electric motors function.
+The illustration on the lower right of the picture illustrates what’s called the right-hand rule.
+It demonstrates how the force will manifest itself – with current flowing across the rail and a magnetic field perpendicular to the rail’s plane, the projectile is forced outward along the rails, in a direction away from the current source.
+If this all looks familiar, it should because these principles are similar to how some electric motors function.

-Don’t let the simplified explanation in the previous section fool you – a practical railgun is an enormously complex device that requires a tremendous amount of electrical power to operate.
+Don’t let the simplified explanation in the previous section fool you – a practical railgun is an enormously complex device requiring tremendous electrical power to operate.

 A good figure to start with is 25 megajoules.
 Since a joule is equivalent to one watt for one second, that means that for a railgun to shoot a projectile, it needs power equivalent to 25 megawatts for one second.

-Let’s guestimate that a typical coal, oil, or natural gas power plant, the types that supply the bulk of electrical power used worldwide today, generates about 500 megawatts.
+Let’s guestimate that typical coal, oil, or natural gas power plants, the types that supply the bulk of electrical power used worldwide today, generate about 500 megawatts.

 25 megawatts/500 megawatts is 1/20.

-What that boils down to is that expel one projectile, our railgun needs 1/20 of that output of a typical powerplant for a second or the entire output of a powerplant for 1/20 of a second.
+That means to expel one projectile, our railgun needs 1/20 of that output of a typical powerplant for a second or the entire output of a powerplant for 1/20 of a second.

 Of course, unavoidable inefficiencies will mean that this is a very low estimate.
 In any case, that’s A LOT of Power.
-And, it’s the reason why many new US warships a provided with huge electrical power generation capabilities.
+And it’s why many new US warships are provided with huge electrical power generation capabilities.

 Railgun’s Basic Parts.
 Image source: Seminarsonly